 Growing Marijuana in Oregon

-Even though Oregon is quite lenient about growing your own weed, the few rules are pretty simple.
+Oregon is quite lenient about growing your own weed, and the few rules are pretty simple.
 Here they are explained:

-- Four plant maximum.
 Any Oregon household can have up to four plants.
+If you grow more than that, you could face jail time.
 A household is defined as any place where people live – including an apartment.
 It does not matter how many adults live in the household.

 Oregon Growing Etiquette